clarkbw/addon-pathfinder/docs/toolbarbutton.md

 toolbar button to new windows.

 @param options {Object}
-  Options for the toolbarbutton, with the following parameters:
+Options which describe the position to move the toolbar button to, with the following parameters:

 @prop tooblarID {String}
 The id of the toolbar which you want to add the toolbar button to.